 Fund Development.
-Raise funds through an Annual Campaign to supplement the per-pupil funding received from Atlanta Public Schools.
-Ensure that all fundraising at school is vetted through the development committee.
+Oversee and support fundraising to supplement the per-pupil funding received from Atlanta Public Schools.
+Ensure that all fundraising at school is vetted through the Fund Development committee.

-Governance.
-Develop the Board policies, procedures, and training.
-Act as the parliamentarian.
+Board Governance.
+Develop the Board policies and procedures, and coordinate Board training through approved providers.
 Establish hiring, grievance, transfer, evaluation, and other personnel procedures.
-Provide support for the Executive Director in the implementation of these policies.
-Conduct, and report to the Board on, an annual performance review of the Executive Director and the Principals.
+Support the Executive Director in matters of hiring, transfer, evaluation, and termination procedures as necessary.
+Conduct, and report to the Board on, an annual performance review of the Executive Director.

-Nominating.
-Announce openings, accept nominations for, review candidates, and make recommendation(s) to the full Board candidates for open Board positions.
+Announce openings, accept nominations for, review candidates, and make recommendation(s) to the full Board of candidates for open Board positions.
 Obtain school community input on nominations prior to selecting and recommending Board members for election by the Board.

 SECTION 2.
-Board-Appointed Committees
+Board-Appointed Committees and Task Forces

 In addition to the standing committees, the Chair may appoint other committees to fulfill a need.
 Any appointed committees shall be chaired by a member of the Board.
 The duration of the committee, members, and duties shall be outlined by the Chair and presented to the Board and approved by two-thirds vote.
+Committees may utilize sub-committees.